Please note that some of the links below are affiliate links and at no additional cost to you, I’ll earn a commission.

 These compound adjectives describing character traits are really interesting.
 So, which compound adjectives describe your personality?

-Do these character adjectives quiz here to test your knowledge of compound adjectives.
+Do this character adjectives quiz here to test your knowledge of compound adjectives.

-What is a compound noun ?
-How do you make a compound noun ?
+What is a compound noun?
+How do you make a compound noun?
+What are compound nouns?

 A compound noun refers to a noun that is composed of two or more words.
 These compound words work together as a single unit to name a place, a person, or a thing.
-Compound nouns are usually created by joining two nouns or an adjective and a noun together.
+Compound nouns are usually created by joining two nouns or an adjective and a noun together (adjective+noun) (noun+adjective) (adjective+adjective), etc.

 Compound nouns types